 When your leased car is involved in a collision in New York, filing an insurance claim or pursuing damages can seem complicated.
 Not only does the crash involve the two drivers and their insurance providers, but also the leasing company.
 You should consider the following in the wake of the crash to protect your rights.

 A leased car is often newer and has a higher value than other vehicles on the road.
-If you are in an accident, whether it’s minor or you total a leased car, the leasing company may want to conduct its own investigation into what happened.
+If you are in an accident, whether it’s minor or you have totaled a leased car, the leasing company may want to conduct its own investigation into what happened.
 The company may also try to claim damages from the other driver involved in the car lease crash.

 A New York Car Accident Attorney Can Help

-In order to protect your interests, it is important to work with an experienced New York car wreck lawyer.
+To protect your interests, it is important to work with an experienced New York car wreck lawyer.
 Your car accident attorney can help you navigate the complex legal process and protect your rights.

 Our Long Island car accident lawyers will fight to get you the compensation you deserve.